Skip to main content

 Gaia-X Compliance

-The Gaia-X Digital Clearing House (GXDCH) is an external service that maximizes trust within the Catena-X data space and interoperability with other data space initiatives based on the Gaia-X Trust Framework.
-The GXDCH enables the validation of legal entities, ensures Gaia-X compliance, and creates an eIDAS conform digital signature (SelfDescription) for all data space participants.
+The Gaia-X Digital Clearing House (GXDCH) is an external service that maximizes trust within the Catena-X data space, and data space interoperability with other initiatives based on the Gaia-X Trust Framework.
+The GXDCH enables the validation of legal entities, ensures Gaia-X compliance, and creates an eIDAS conform digital signature (self-description) for all data space participants.
 There is one GXDCH provider for the Catena-X data space, which is nominated and managed by the Catena-X Association.
-To ensure compliance with the Catena-X onboarding process, every OSP must connect to the GXDCH.
-OSP candidates can request more information during conformity assessment.
+To ensure compliance with the Catena-X onboarding process, the CSP-B must connect to the GXDCH.

 Data Exchange based on SSI

-With the introduction of Self Sovereign Identities (SSI) in the Tractus-X Release 23.09, the processes to participate in a use case as well as offer, exchange, and use data are updated as follows (see Figure Data Exchange Process):
+With the latest Catena-X release the processes to participate in a use case as well as to offer, exchange, and use data are updated as follows (see Figure Data Exchange Process):

 Data Exchange Process Data Exchange Process